 Composer/Vocalist Amanda Schoofs creates visceral works that emphasize timbre, presence, and ritual while exposing the raw, brilliant, and intimate qualities of the human spirit.
 Trained in contemporary composition and theory, her creative practice extends from the experimental tradition and exists in the space between diverse artistic practices.
-At the nexus of composition, improvisation, painting, printmaking, poetry, performance art, and authentic movement, Amanda creates provocative works that are uniquely interdisciplinary.
-A 2015 MATA festival composer, her works have been commissioned and presented throughout the United States, Germany, and Canada.
-Audiences and critics have described her music as "ethereal", a transporting, enigmatic reverie, "fantastic theater", and entirely original, breathtaking in its delivery.
+At the nexus of composition, improvisation, painting, drawing, printmaking, poetry, installation art, and authentic movement, Amanda creates provocative works that are uniquely interdisciplinary.
+A 2015 MATA Festival composer (The Kitchen, NYC), her works have been commissioned and presented throughout the United States, Germany, Australia, and Canada.
+Audiences and critics have described her music as entirely original, breathtaking in its delivery", "fantastic theater", a transporting, enigmatic reverie, and as "elevating the evening to an entirely different level of sophistication."